ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+| aide of life.&quot; *
+&quot;Well, if you lost your life yon wooU!

+j have the aatiafaction of knowing that
+: yon died for your country,&quot; said the
+| colonel.
 &quot;What natiafaction would dat be to
 me, uh, when de power of feelin&#x27; it wns
 gone?&quot;